corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/deploy-corda-cluster.md

 This page describes how to deploy Corda 5 Beta.
 It assumes all necessary [prerequisites](../prerequisites.html) have been installed.

-## Download and Push Docker Images to a Registry
+## Download and Push Container Images to a Registry

-The Corda Docker images must be in a Docker registry that is accessible from the Kubernetes cluster in which Corda will run.
-The images are provided in a `tar` file that can be loaded into a local Docker engine and then pushed from there to the registry.
+The Corda container images must be in a registry that is accessible from the Kubernetes cluster in which Corda will run.
+By default, the images are made available via Docker Hub.
+If your Kubernetes cluster is able to pull images from Docker Hub, you may skip this section.
+If not, then the following instructions describe how to push the images from the provided `tar` file into a container registry that is accessible from the cluster.

 1. Download `corda-worker-images-Fox.tar` from the [R3 Customer Hub](https://r3.force.com/).